 History of Past Suicide Attempts

-Medical research shows that the number one indicator of whether or not a person will die by suicide is if they have a history of a prior suicide attempt or attempts.
+Medical research shows that the number one indicator of whether or not a person will die by suicide is if they have a history of prior suicide attempts.
 If your loved died by an overdose and had a history of suicide attempts, a suicidal overdose may be suspected.

 Toxicology Reports Showing Higher Levels of Lethal Doses

-While not always a definitive indicator, a contributing factor that helps a forensic pathologist like Dr. Chundru determine whether an overdose was accidental or suicidal is the level of drugs and/or alcohol found in the deceased’s bloodstream and documented in the toxicology report.
-Generally speaking, people who overdose by suicide have higher levels of drugs and/or alcohol in their bodies than people who accidentally overdose.
+While not always a definitive indicator, a contributing factor that helps a forensic pathologist like Dr. Chundru determine whether an overdose was accidental or suicidal is the level of drugs or alcohol found in the deceased’s bloodstream and documented in the toxicology report.
+Generally speaking, people who overdose by suicide have higher levels of drugs or alcohol in their bodies than people who accidentally overdose.

 Find the Peace You Need

-If you have been told your loved one died by an overdose, but the cause of the overdose was undetermined, Dr. Chundru can perform a secondary autopsy – which is usually a review of the initial autopsy report that can be conducted after a funeral – to help provide you with the answers to the questions you have.
+If you have been told your loved one died by an overdose, but the cause of the overdose was undetermined, Dr. Chundru can perform a secondary autopsy – which is usually a review of the initial autopsy report that can be conducted after a funeral – to help answer the questions you have.